Top 10 emotional (and mental health) benefits of yoga

 Pain is one of the greatest distractions to the mind.
 If you are in pain, your emotional well being is at risk.
 You feel sorry for yourself, you struggle with relaxing, you can't help but think about the future What is wrong with me?
 Will this pain get worse?
 When will it go away?
 In a Kaiut yoga class one of the emotional benefits of yoga is that you are instructed how to approach pain.
 You learn to no longer fear it.
 You are open to explore it and eventually learn how to reduce your emotional response to it over time.
 Learn the difference between chronic pain that has been accumulating over time and instant pain which is the body's response to injury.
 Think of the difference between a sore knee that has been aching and complaining for months compared to a burnt finger that you just touched a pan in the oven for example.
 Kaiut helps with long term chronic pain issues.

-Are you feeling really down sometimes?
-Do you find "Find your bliss", "Ignite your Passion", "Live an inspired life" annoying?
+If you are aware of your emotions and feeling really down sometimes?
+You probably find these saccrine slogans like "Find your bliss", "Ignite your Passion", "Live an inspired life" "Be Happy Don't Worry" annoying and irritating.

-Even if you have a feeling of sadness, a worry, a feeling of anger come your way, you know how to take it in your stride, you can acknowledge that emotion and watch it move through.
-Yoga gives you emotional intelligence and can help you self-regulate your internal state.
-A key emotional benefit of yoga (especially Kaiut Yoga) is that it gives you time and space to explore all emotional states and watch them release.
+Whenever you have a feeling of sadness, a worry, a feeling of anger come your way, if it doesn't flatten you, and you can take it in your stride, if you can acknowledge that emotion and watch it move through, then you probably have a degree of emotional awareness.
+Yoga gives you an ability to help you self-regulate your internal state.
+A key benefit of yoga (especially Kaiut Yoga) is that it gives you time and space to explore the movement of mental and emotional states and watch them release.
 You can let go of any old holding patterns and free yourself from being stuck in any downward spiral of negative emotions.
 To feel freedom in your body is to feel it in your mind and emotional centre of your heart.

 8. Learn from Mistakes